 5. Refinance Your Mortgage or Make Home Improvements

-6. Invest in a Tax-Sheltered Account
+6. Invest In a Tax-Sheltered Account

-7. Invest in a Taxable Account
+7. Invest In a Taxable Account

-8. Give to Charitable Causes
+8. Donate to Charitable Causes

 Contributing to charity is an excellent use of capital, and provides a huge societal benefit.
 Although the returns on your investment may not be as immediate or measurable as investing in the financial markets, giving to charity will benefit your community in a major way, and you can claim the tax deduction too.

-9. Get that Business Up and Running
+9. Get a New Business Up and Running

-10. Spend It on Something You Want
+10. Spend It On Something You Want

 Are you getting a refund this year?
 What do you plan to do with it?